swaxi/SGTool/README.md

 ## Normalise Grids
 **Normalise Grids**
-Normalise all the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
+Normalise the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
 Does not consider overlaps between grids, simply standardises data and removes a first or second order regional.

 # Installation